StreetCatLove/hellostreetcat/divest.md

 * <a href="https://help.twitch.tv/s/article/simulcasting-guidelines?language=en_US">Simulcasting FAQ</a>

-Contact me to join our #Divest Alliance!
+Contact me to join the Divest Alliance!
 * <a href="https://allmylinks.com/adriennevixen">Adrienne Vixen</a>
 * <a href="https://beacons.ai/llarry">Leaping Larry</a>
 * <a href="https://linktr.ee/leninsmesh">Lenin Smesh</a>